John T. Hamilton

 John T. Hamilton (born March 1, 1963, Bronx, NY) is a literary scholar, musician, and William R. Kenan Professor of German and Comparative Literature at Harvard University.
-He previously held positions at the University of California-Santa Cruz (in Classics) and New York University (Comparative Literature and German).
-He has also taught as a visiting professor at the Institute of Greece, Rome, and the Classical Tradition at Bristol University.
-Numerous academic fellowships include the Wissenschaftskolleg zu Berlin, the ETH-Zürich, and the Zentrum für Literatur- und Kulturforschung Berlin.
+He previously held positions at the University of California-Santa Cruz (in Classics) and New York University (Comparative Literature and German), and has also taught as a visiting professor at the Institute of Greece, Rome, and the Classical Tradition at Bristol University.
+Numerous academic fellowships include the Wissenschaftskolleg zu Berlin, the ETH-Zürich, the Zentrum für Literatur- und Kulturforschung Berlin, and the Hamburg Institute for Advanced Study.

 Hamilton received his doctorate in Comparative Literature at New York University in 1999 under the directorship of Richard Sieburth.
-Hamilton's primary teaching and research topics include 18th- and 19th-century Literature, Classical Philology and Reception History, Music and Literature, Literary Theory and Political Metaphorology.
+Primary teaching and research topics include 18th- and 19th-century Literature, Classical Philology and Reception History, Music and Literature, Literary Theory and Political Metaphorology.